HAirineo/jissa/README.md

 * DigiLog: A Digital Logic Design Calculator
     * To-do list:
          * Study the schematic of a calculator
-         * Validate given input is in correct format, i.e. in correct mathematical form [In progress: 12.29.2015 (a) update]
+         * Validate given input is in correct format, i.e. in correct mathematical form [Accomplished: 12.29.2015 (a) & (b) update]
          * Isolate each operands and operators
          * Run through the operands per character for the positional notation conversion (to convert the given operands to base 10) [Accomplished: 12.25.2015 (c), (e), & (f) update]
          * Convert the result to the target base by division operation